Joomla Extensions

 Logging in as another user with Shack User Switching

-When you have a website with different users and their own rights, it is sometimes useful to log in as another user to see what he can see on the website.
+When you have a website with different users and their own permissions, sometimes it is useful to log in as another user to see what they can see on the website.

-If a user has problems ordering in the web shop or can't find the downloads, you can ask him for his login information, but of course that doesn't look very professional.
+If a user has problems ordering from the webshop or can't find the downloads, you can ask him for his login details, but of course that doesn't look very professional.

 Joomlashack User Switching plugin

-With Shack User Switching you can test every user account on your site without compromising their passwords.
+With Shack User Switching, you can test every user account on your website without compromising their passwords.
 With one click, you can browse through your site and see exactly what your users see.
 This is a safe and convenient way to solve problems for your site's users.

 You can download this (paid) plugin at: https://www.joomlashack.com/joomla-extensions/shack-user-switching/